 12. New toys for the Dark Side

-As usual the Lucasfilm merchandising department director Ron Howard and his team have included new ships and uniforms for the soldiers of the Empire, including new TIE fighters with an extended wing to include an extra cannon and a stormtrooper in light biker gear.
+Lucasfilm merchandising department director Ron Howard and his team have included new ships and uniforms for the soldiers of the Empire, including new TIE fighters with an extended wing to include an extra cannon and a stormtrooper in light biker gear.

 And could Solo’s white-tinged jacket be another example of the same Imperial uniform, perhaps as he’s fleeing his Empire bosses?
 Who can tell.